BlackGlory/hotypes/README.md

 # hotypes
-Higer order types for TypeScript in the real world.
+Higher-order types for TypeScript in the real world.

 ## Motivation

 > [TypeScripts type system is Turing-complete.](https://github.com/microsoft/TypeScript/issues/14833)

-This means that if you don't follow the real-world use cases to create high-order types, you will create a lot of useless new macros.
+This means that if you don't follow the real-world use cases to create higher-order types, you will create a lot of useless new macros.

 > Some people, when confronted with a type problem, think "I know, I'll use advanced types."
 Now they have two type problems.